 Transverse foramen fractures are the fractures which occur in or extend to transverse foramen.
-Transverse foramen is also known as foramen transversarium.
-Transverse foramen fractures are important because of their asociationsof verteral artery injury.
+The transverse foramen is also known as foramen transversarium.
+Transverse foramen fractures are important because of their association of vertebral artery injury.

-Transvserse foramen is an opening on each of the transverse processes which gives passage to the vertebral artery and vein and a sympathetic nerve plexuss.
+The transverse foramen is an opening on each of the transverse processes of the cervical spine which gives passage to the vertebral artery and vein and a sympathetic nerve plexus.

-Cervical radiculopathy and brachial plexus palsy were present in 10% of patients with transverse foramen fractures.
+Cervical radiculopathy and brachial plexus palsy is found in 10% of patients with transverse foramen fractures.

-Dissection or occlusion of the vertebral artery has been reported in 88% of transeverse process fractures that extend to transverse foramen.
+Dissection or occlusion of the vertebral artery has been reported in 88% of transverse process fractures that extend to transverse foramen.

-Transverse foramen fractures in cervical spine can cause injury to vertebral artery.
+Transverse foramen fractures in the cervical spine can cause injury to the vertebral artery.
 It can occur as a result of occlusion, laceration, or distractive avulsion of the artery.

 The incidence of vertebral artery injury following lower cervical spine trauma has been reported to be as high as 46%.